Rkeesee11/DensePrediction/README.md

 ## Usage
 1. Upload a test image, name it text_image.jpg (or test mine)
+2. Download and import the model weight above called vit_depth_model.pth
-2. Run the depth estimation model.
+3. Run the depth estimation model.
-3. Visualize the predicted depth map.
+4. Visualize the predicted depth map.

 ## Results
 The model produces a depth map of any image you upload in the correct format of jpg or png!